rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 This contract could be wrapped with some other data structures and functions to provide pretty much the same interface as the existing ports and channels.

 This system will require some runtime support in order to handle synchronization where the scheduler must be involved (that is, on the slow paths).
-Hopefully we already have most of the pieces in place.

 Optimizations
 ----------